VanillaPlusPlus/VPP-Admin-Tools/README.md

 ***Notes:*** You can add multiple IDs, simply append each ID you add to a new line.
 No spaces or commas / semicolon needed.
 There is a permission system hierarchy in-place this can be configured by any **SuperAdmin** ingame using the **Permissions Manager Menu** you can create groups that have specific permissions / abilities and also targeting other admins can be adjusted e.g: lower rank admins can NOT target and or execute any commands on a SuperAdmin, however a superadmin can.
 Edit the **Permission level** of the user group of your choice all available in-game within the admin panel.

 ## Adding Mod to Client
-Subscribe to [VPPAdminTools](https://steamcommunity.com/sharedfiles/filedetails/?id=1708571078), [CF](https://steamcommunity.com/workshop/filedetails/?id=1559212036) and [VPPNotifications](https://steamcommunity.com/sharedfiles/filedetails/?id=1680673106) on the Steam Workshop.
+Subscribe to [VPPAdminTools](https://steamcommunity.com/sharedfiles/filedetails/?id=1708571078), [CF](https://steamcommunity.com/workshop/filedetails/?id=1559212036) on the Steam Workshop.
 Steam will force you to download & load the dependencies.

 launch the DayZ Launcher.
-Go to the mod tab, and select CF, VPPNotifications and VPPAdminTools.
+Go to the mod tab, and select CF and VPPAdminTools.
 Click launch, and play.

 You can also use the vanilla DayZ Launchers' **server tab** to find and join your server with auto mod loading. or you can use DZSA Launcher if your server is configured to run that.

 ## Keybinds
-You need to configure your keybinds via DayZ keybinds settings menu ingame to use the tools.
+You can configure your keybinds via DayZ keybinds settings menu ingame to use the tools.

 ## Manual Formatting of Json Files
 If you wish to manual edit these Json Configuration Files, please use [JsonEditorOnline](https://jsoneditoronline.org/); however, all configuration, other than setting players as super admin, can be done in-game through the UI with the proper permission group, or by being a super admin.